 The Museum of Genocide Victims is a very important, yet somber exhibition in Vilnius that showcases the blatant human rights abuses and atrocities committed under the repressive Soviet regime.
 A number of documents are displayed here which stand testament to the illegal arrests, detainments, tortures and executions that were carried out against the local populate.
 Established in 1992, after the end of the 50 year occupation by Soviet Union, this museum is a grim reminder of all the hardships faced by Lithuanians, and how their resilience triumphed at the end.

-Museum Of Genocide Victims Information
+Museum Of Genocide Victims Travel Tips

 - Photography is allowed but filming is not.

-Museum Of Genocide Victims Ticket Prices
+Entrance Ticket Details For Museum Of Genocide Victims

 - Adults: 4 Euros